-- oversee our overall compensation structure, policies and programs; - assess whether our compensation structure establishes appropriate incentives for management and employees; - administer and make recommendations to our Board of Directors on equity- and incentive-based compensation plans that require approval from our Board of Directors: - review and approve corporate goals and objectives relevant to the compensation of our Chief Executive Officer, evaluate our Chief Executive Officer's performance in light of those goals and objectives and set the Chief Executive Officer's compensation level based on this evaluation; - oversee the evaluation of the other executive officers and set the compensation of other executive officers based upon the recommendation of the Chief Executive Officer; - approve stock option and other stock incentive awards for executive officers; - review and approve the design of other benefit plans pertaining to executive officers; - · review and approve employment agreements and severance and change of control arrangements for our executive officers;

-- approve, amend or modify the terms of any compensation or benefit plan that does not require stockholder approval; - review and discuss with management our Compensation Discussion and Analysis and related disclosures that SEC rules require be included in our annual report and proxy statement, recommend to our Board of Directors based on the review and discussions whether the Compensation Discussion and Analysis should be included in the annual report and proxy statement and prepare the compensation committee report required by SEC rules for inclusion in our annual report and proxy statement; - determine and recommend to our Board of Directors a desired frequency, if any, for the advisory stockholder vote on the compensation of our named executive officers (the "say on pay" vote) to be recommended to stockholders at the annual meeting at least once every six years in accordance with applicable law, SEC rules and NYSE listing requirements and prior stockholder votes on this subject; - oversee our response to the outcome of stockholder votes on say on pay and the frequency of say on pay; - review and oversee risks associated with our compensation policies and practices; and - · select consultants or other advisors only after taking into consideration all factors relevant to that person's independence from management.
+- · oversee our overall compensation structure, policies and programs; - assess whether our compensation structure establishes appropriate incentives for management and employees; - administer and make recommendations to our Board on equity- and incentive-based compensation plans that require approval from our Board; - review and approve corporate goals and objectives relevant to the compensation of our Chief Executive Officer, evaluate our Chief Executive Officer's performance in light of those goals and objectives and set the Chief Executive Officer's compensation level based on this evaluation; - oversee the evaluation of the other executive officers and set the compensation of other executive officers based upon the recommendation of the Chief Executive Officer; - · approve stock option and other stock incentive awards for executive officers; - review and approve the design of other benefit plans pertaining to executive officers; - review and approve employment agreements and severance and change of control arrangements for our executive officers; - approve, amend or modify the terms of any compensation or benefit plan that does not require stockholder approval; - review and discuss with management our Compensation Discussion and Analysis and related disclosures that SEC rules require be included in our annual report and proxy statement, recommend to our Board based on the review and discussions whether the Compensation Discussion and Analysis should be included in the annual report and proxy statement and prepare the compensation committee report required by SEC rules for inclusion in our annual report and proxy statement; - determine and recommend to our Board a desired frequency, if any, for the advisory stockholder vote on the compensation of our named executive officers (the "say on pay" vote) to be recommended to stockholders at the annual meeting at least once every six years in accordance with applicable law, SEC rules and NYSE listing requirements and prior stockholder votes on this subject; - · oversee our response to the outcome of stockholder votes on say on pay and the frequency of say on pay; - · review and oversee risks associated with our compensation policies and practices; and - select consultants or other advisors only after taking into consideration all factors relevant to that person's independence from management.

 Our Chief Executive Officer recommends base salaries for our executive officers other than himself to the Compensation Committee for its approval and recommends performance targets under the Annual Incentive Plan for approval by the Compensation Committee, as explained in more detail under the section entitled "Annual Incentive Plan" below.
 Our Chief Executive Officer also negotiates employment agreements with executive officers, subject to review by the Compensation Committee, and makes recommendations to the Compensation Committee with respect to equity awards for our named executive officers other than himself.
-In 2018, Mr. Janik provided input to the Compensation Committee concerning the compensation structure for the new executive chair position, as described below under "Role of Benchmarking in the Compensation-Setting Process."
-All compensation elements for our Chief Executive Officer and, beginning with 2019, our Executive Chair, are reviewed and approved by the Compensation Committee.
+All compensation elements for our Chief Executive Officer are reviewed and approved by the Compensation Committee.